-There’s a good chance the Wuhan coronavirus will never disappear, experts say.
+There’s a good chance the new coronavirus will never disappear, experts say.
 There are only 3 possible endings to this story.

 - Getty

-- A coronavirus outbreak that originated in Wuhan, China, has killed at least 630 people and infected more than 31,500 people across 26 countries.
+- The coronavirus that originated in Wuhan, China, has killed at least 2,800 people and infected more than 82,500.
+The virus has spread to 49 countries.
+(For the latest numbers, see Business Insider’s live updates here.)

-- According to one expert, the coronavirus outbreak is now “a mild pandemic.”
+- According to one expert, the coronavirus outbreak is already a pandemic.

-- Here are three ways experts think the coronavirus pandemic could play out.
-Most likely, the outbreak will never truly end.
+- Here are three ways experts think it could play out.
+Most likely, the virus will never fully disappear.

 - Visit Business Insider’s homepage for more stories.

-A coronavirus outbreak that started in Wuhan, China, in December has killed at least 630 people and infected more than 31,500 people across 26 countries.
+The coronavirus outbreak that started in Wuhan, China, in December has killed at least 2,800 people and infected more than 82,000.

-According to public-health experts, there are only three possible endings to this coronavirus story: The outbreak could be controlled via public-health interventions and disappear (as SARS did), a vaccine could be developed, or the coronavirus could become a permanent part of the repertoire of human viruses, perhaps like the seasonal flu.
+According to public-health experts, there are only three possible endings to this story: The outbreak could be controlled via public-health interventions and disappear (as SARS did), a vaccine could be developed, or the coronavirus could become a permanent part of the repertoire of human viruses like the seasonal flu.

-That third option is the most likely, two experts told Business Insider – the new virus may never truly disappear.
+That third option is the most likely, two experts told Business Insider – the new virus probably won’t ever truly disappear.

-“Right now, the actions being taken in China – the Draconian efforts – are what happens when you’re trying to catch a galloping horse that’s already left the barn,” said Stephen Morse, an epidemiologist at Columbia University.
+“The actions being taken in China – the Draconian efforts – are what happens when you’re trying to catch a galloping horse that’s already left the barn,” Stephen Morse, an epidemiologist at Columbia University, said.

-Here are the three ways the coronavirus outbreak could play out.
+Here are the three ways the outbreak could play out.

 Outcome 1: The outbreak never really ends